 If the transmission protocol for transmission of audit data to an external IT entity as defined in FAU_STG_EXT.1.1 is configurable, “transmission of audit data to an external IT entity” shall be chosen.

-If the handling of audit data is configurable, “handling of audit data” shall be chosen.
-The term “handling of audit data” refers to the different options for selection and assignments in SFRs FAU_STG_EXT.1.2, FAU_STG_EXT.1.3 and FAU_STG_EXT.2/LocSpace.
+If the handling of audit data is configurable, “handling of audit data” must be chosen.
+The term “handling of audit data” refers to the different options for selection and assignments in SFRs FAU_STG_EXT.1.3 and FAU_STG_EXT.2/LocSpace.

-If the behaviour of the audit functionality is configurable when Local Audit Storage Space is full, ”audit functionality when Local Audit Storage Space is full” shall be chosen.
+If the behaviour of the audit functionality is configurable when Local Audit Storage Space is full, “audit functionality when Local Audit Storage Space is full” must be chosen.

-The first selection for ”determine the behaviour of” and ”modify the behaviour of” should be done as appropriate.
-It might be necessary to have different selections for the first selection depending on the second selection (e.g. ”handling of audit data” might require ”determine the behaviour of” and ”modify the behaviour of” for the first selection on the one hand and ”TOE Security Functions” might require ”modify the behaviour of” only).
+The first selection for ‘determine the behaviour of’ and ‘modify the behaviour of’ should be done as appropriate.
+It might be necessary to have different selections for the first selection depending on the second selection (e.g. “handling of audit data” might require “determine the behaviour of” and “modify the behaviour of” for the first selection on the one hand and “audit functionality when Local Audit Storage Space is full” might require “modify the behaviour of” only).
 In that case FMT_MOF.1/Functions should be iterated with increasing number appended (i.e. FMT_MOF.1/Functions1, FMT_MOF.1/Functions2, etc.).

 Management of TSF data (FMT_MTD)

-FMT_MTD.1/CryptoKeys Management of TSF data
+FMT_MTD.1/CryptoKeys Management of TSF Data

-FMT_MTD.1/CryptoKeys Management of TSF data
+FMT_MTD.1/CryptoKeys Management of TSF Data

 FMT_MTD.1.1/CryptoKeys The TSF shall restrict the ability to manage the cryptographic keys to Security Administrators.

 FMT_MTD.1.1/CryptoKeys restricts management of cryptographic keys to Security Administrators.
-It should only be chosen if cryptographic keys can be managed (e.g. modified, deleted or generated/imported) by the Security Administrator.
-The identifier “CryptoKeys” has been added here to separate this iteration of FMT_MTD.1 from the mandatory iteration of FMT_MTD.1 defined in Chapter 6.6.2.1 (FMT_MTD.1/CoreData).
+It should be included if cryptographic keys can be managed (e.g. modified, deleted or generated/imported) by the Security Administrator.
+The identifier ‘CryptoKeys’ has been added here to separate this iteration of FMT_MTD.1 from the mandatory iteration of FMT_MTD.1 defined in Chapter 6.6.2.1 (FMT_MTD.1/CoreData).

 Extended Component Definitions